 About the Author

 Adrian Hawkins OBE was awarded his honour by the Queen in the 2021 New Years Day Honours list for his services to business.
-A lifetime businessman, Adrian Chairs biz4Biz a business support organisation which he founded 11 years ago to create a business network in the Home Counties.
-Adrian is also the Managing Director of Welding World, Chairman of the Hertfordshire LEP Skills and Employment Board and Chairman of the Stevenage Development Board.
-Adrian has 40 years’ experience in the world of business.
+A lifetime businessman, Adrian Chairs biz4Biz a business support organisation which he founded 15 years ago to create a business network in the Home Counties which is now reaching further nationally.
+Adrian is also, Chairman of Hertfordshire Futures (previously the LEP) and the Hertfordshire Futures Skills and Employment Board.
+Adrian is also Chairman of the Stevenage Development Board alongside biz4Biz.
+Adrian has 45 years’ experience in the world of business.